Sangarshanan/Data-visualization/IPL analysis/Readme.md

-Ananlysis of IPL teams from 2008-2017
+Ananlysis of various IPL teams from 2008-2017